This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Whether war crimes have been committed requires a decision from a competent judicial body such as the independent International Criminal Court (ICC).

 The ICC has the responsibility to investigate allegations of serious international crimes.
-New Zealand has been explicit in its support for the Court’s mandate, including investigations of allegations of serious international crimes such as in Gaza, and its critical role in upholding the international rules-based system.
+New Zealand supports the Court’s mandate, including investigations of allegations of serious international crimes such as in Gaza, and its critical role in upholding the international rules-based system.

 On 20 May 2024 the ICC Prosecutor applied to the International Criminal Court for warrants of arrest against senior Israeli and Hamas leaders.